 The starting point for the work in D02 is the life cycle assessment method.
 So far, construction products have been statically and deterministically assessed.
 The dynamics of adaptive buildings or subsystems have not or only partially been considered in the life cycle assessment yet.

-The aim of the project D02 is to develop a systematic methodology for the life cycle engineering of adaptive skins and structures as well as a life cycle oriented product planning and product evaluation methodology, called Design-for-Life-Cycle.
+The aim of the project D02 is to develop a systematic methodology for the life cycle engineering of adaptive skins and structures as well as a life cycle oriented product planning and product evaluation methodology.
 Within the framework of D02, suitable data sets should be developed to be able to create dynamic LCA models.

 From this, the following research questions are derived: